 10. Instagram Advertising Is the Last, but Not the Least Opportunity On the List

 The right way to do it: This requires another large post, I’m afraid.
-Fortunately, Instagram has a full section of tips for you.
+Fortunately, creating adds on Instagram is relatively straight forward.

 Why: Back in March 2017, Instagram welcomed the 1,000,000th advertiser.
 So far, their ads really work, and targeting is excellent, as it is based on the Facebook advertising engine.
 And a bonus, the costs are way more affordable.